romiluz13/ai_brain_js/README.md

 **When we're done**: Any company can choose their favorite TypeScript AI framework, add our Universal AI Brain 3.0, and instantly have the most intelligent, cognitively complete, production-ready agentic system possible.

 **The conversation becomes**:
 - "Which framework do you prefer for UX?"
-(Mastra, Vercel AI, LangChain.js, OpenAI Agents)
+(OpenAI, Vercel AI, LangChain.js, Mastra)
 - "Great!
 Add the Universal AI Brain 3.0 and you have complete cognitive architecture."

 ---